Skip to content

 • 49 tools — Covering campaigns, templates, members, teams, groups, organizations, roles, API keys, heatmaps, and replays

 The fastest way to get started.
-Connect directly to mcp.pidgr.com — no binary to download, no environment variables to configure.
+Connect directly to mcp.pidgr.com — no binary to download.

 Terminal window